kunakl07/Backend-of-Active-Learning/src/preprocessing_script/README.md

 </table>

+## Note: Selection table library was created by Ketos!
 Please note that the following headers are required for the preprocessing script filename, start, duration_s and label.
 If you have some other header please change the .tsv with the following ones.

 | filename | start	| duration_s |	label |